 Define your value proposition.
 Map out your product strategy by describing what the product is and what value it brings to the customer.
 Not all products can be sold: Can you recall the last time you upgraded your WinRAR to a full license?
 Also, you can analyze the future traffic for your app to understand if you can use ads in it.

 Explore the market state and customer groups.
 This step is to define your user persona and understand how these users usually buy things.
 Some markets are inclined to purchase just one product, some are inclined to ignore upgrades or in-app purchases.
 A good example in this field is the death of music-selling platforms that were totally replaced by subscription-based streaming services like YouTube Music, Apple Music, Spotify, and others.

 You may also explore the techniques on how to market your product in our dedicated article.

 Analyze competitors and their products.
 You’ll need to learn what mechanisms and revenue streams your competitors use and how they manage their costs.
 This information will probably show you the market’s pitfalls and dead ends.

-How to choose revenue model framework
+How to choose a revenue model framework

-The combination of two will basically present you with the revenue streams that will focus each of the customer segments.
+The combination of the two will basically present you with the revenue streams that will focus on each of the customer segments.
 In the case of the paid value proposition, each pricing plan will be a separate revenue stream.